(English) Innovation Challenge 2017: These are the Finalists

 Mohammad Issa works at the Palestinian NGO Yes Theatre for Communication among Youth.
 Within the theme of creative reporting, Mohammad has submitted an idea aimed at training human rights defenders to produce animation videos to inform about their situation.

 We are intent on creating a communication process that facilitates a good understanding.
-We need to make things easier and we believe that animation is a tool that could help human rights defenders communicate their situation both locally and globally, says Mohammad.
+We need to make things easier and we believe that animation is a tool that could help human rights defenders communicate their situation both locally and globally, said Mohammad.

 …………………………………………..Read the longer interview with Mohammad Issa here.